6.2.6 Legal professional privilege

 - avoid using information-gathering powers in a way that may lead to claims of privilege if there is an alternative means of obtaining the information.

 Access to employer records

 Wage records are not communications made in the course of obtaining legal advice or with reference to litigation.
 The Registrar will resist any claim of legal professional privilege in relation to wage records.

-Example: M is seeking advice in relation to a property settlement and provides a list of assets to a legal adviser in the course of obtaining legal advice.
-M cannot refuse to provide details of the assets or refuse to answer questions about the assets on the basis of legal professional privilege, which applies to M's communication to the legal adviser, not M's knowledge of the assets.
+Example: Miguel is seeking advice in relation to a property settlement and provides a list of assets to a lawyer in the course of obtaining legal advice.
+Miguel cannot refuse to provide details of the assets or refuse to answer questions about the assets on the basis of legal professional privilege, which applies to Miguel's communication to the lawyer, not Miguel's knowledge of the assets.

 Claims of legal professional privilege are more likely to be encountered when the Registrar requires documents to be produced.
-The Registrar will not normally be interested in the communication of information to a legal adviser or the advice received from a legal adviser.
+The Registrar will not normally be interested in the communication of information to a lawyer or the advice received from a lawyer.

-Example: M is seeking advice in relation to a property settlement and draws up a list of assets.
-M provides the list of assets and copies of bank statements to a legal adviser when obtaining legal advice.
-M can claim privilege in relation to the list provided to the legal adviser.
-M would not be able to claim privilege in relation to the bank statements.
+Example: Cristian is seeking advice in relation to a property settlement and draws up a list of assets.
+Cristian provides the list of assets and copies of bank statements to a lawyer when obtaining legal advice.
+Cristian can claim privilege in relation to the list provided to the lawyer.
+Cristian would not be able to claim privilege in relation to the bank statements.
 The list is a communication, the bank statements are not.
-While the list may attract privilege, the Registrar can still seek details of the assets from M under the power to provide information or attend and answer questions.
+While the list may attract privilege, the Registrar can still seek details of the assets from Cristian under the power to provide information or attend and answer questions.